bcgov/burn-severity-map/README.md

-# 🗺️ BC Government Map Viewer
+# 🗺️ BC Government Burn Severity Map

-This is a lightweight web mapping application built with **React**, **Leaflet**, and **React Router**, featuring BCGov-branded UI components.
+This is a GeoBC lightweight web mapping application demo built with **React**, **Leaflet**, and **React Router**, featuring BCGov-branded UI components.
 It includes a simple landing page and an interactive map page with a responsive layout and clean structure.

 ## 🚀 Features